 “The purpose of leaders used to be to distribute power and resources to drive optimization.
 Today, it’s a leader’s job to listen, to coach, to nurture and help continue to push decision making to the teams actually doing the work.”Jim Keaneformer President and CEO

 The Munich Learning and Innovation Center (LINC) serves as a hub for EMEA leadership, making them accessible to each other, their teams and visiting customers.
 By bringing EMEA leaders together in one facility and making them accessible for impromptu conversations with employees and visiting customers, they are able to stay connected and current.
 It also helps build the trust that’s so crucial for a truly agile organization.

 Progressive ideas about the role of leaders are a key dimension of Steelcase’s evolving culture.

-Instead of leaders being top decision-makers who work in secluded private offices, CEO Jim Keane champions the concept of leaders serving as curators of the environment – listening to the pulse of the organization, seeing opportunities and empowering employees.
+Instead of leaders being top decision-makers who work in secluded private offices, former CEO Jim Keane champions the concept of leaders serving as curators of the environment – listening to the pulse of the organization, seeing opportunities and empowering employees.

 Leadership Guiding Principles

 Based on their explorations, the leadership experience team synthesized these principles to help inform the design of the new LINC workplace: